oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_limits_resource_availability_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The effective quota value for given compartment.
+                                            <div>The effective quota value for the given compartment.
 This field is only present if there is a current quota policy affecting the current resource in the target region or availability domain.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">10</div>